coolinmc6/CM-Pages/PHP-Web-Dev-4th/ch23-session-control/ch23_notes.md

 - If a form's action='thispage.php' is the same page then when the user clicks the submit button on the form, this script is reinvoked, and you start again from the top.

+11/16/2016
+  - database has been created called php\_web\_dev\_4th with the table 'authorized_users'
+  - Authorization has been successfully setup